SLiSeS: Subsampled Line Search Spectral Gradient Method for Finite Sums: Numerical results

-For our second set of experiments, we compare SLiSeS-AIS with SLiSeS-UNI and also with the full sampled version of the SLiSeS algorithm, i.e., when $S=|\N_k|=N$ for all $k$.
+For our second set of experiments, we compare SLiSeS-UNI { and Modified SLiSeS-AIS with $ \delta= 0.1$ } with the full sampled version of the SLiSeS algorithm, i.e., when $S=|\N_k|=N$ for all $k$.
 Notice that this so-called SpectralLS-Full method matches the spectral gradient method globalized with the line search procedure described in Algorithm 2, for which global convergence is guaranteed; see \cite{bmr14} and references therein.
-Hence, in the SpectralLS-Full method, there is no need to divide by $k$ at Step S4 of Algorithm 1.
-In Figure \ref{UniNonFullq} we report the performance of Algorithms SLiSeS-AIS ($m=3$), SLiSeS-UNI ($m=3$), and SpectralLS-Full when applied to strictly convex quadratics for $maxiter = 50$ and different combinations of $n$ and $N$.
-In Figure \ref{UniNondts} we report the the behavior of the same three methods when applied to some logistic regression problems (Voice and Cina0 datasets).
-We can observe that, there is no significant difference between SLiSeS-AIS and SLiSeS-UNI.
-We also note that for any combination of $n$ and $N$, the SpectralLS-Full method requires a much higher number of function evaluations, so it is not competitive.
+Hence, in the SpectralLS-Full method, there is no need to divide by $k$ at Step S4 of Algorithm 1. { To illustrate the benefits of using spectral-BB steplegths in our approach, we also consider the same Algorithm 1 with two additional parameter settings.
+In the first one we fix $ \gamma_k=1$, so $ d_k = - g_k,$ while in the second one we fix $ \gamma_{min} = \gamma_{max} =1, $ and so $ d_k = - (1/k) g_k. $ { In both of these latter procedures we inhibit the employment of BB steplenghts in the SLiSeS framework, and} neither of these two settings is competitive with SLiSeS employing the spectral-BB step sizes. } In Figure \ref{UniNonFullq} we report the performance of Algorithms SLiSeS-UNI ($m=3$), SpectralLS-Full, { SLiSeS-UNI with $ d_k =-g_k $ and Modified SLiSeS-AIS with $ \delta= 0.1$ when applied to strictly convex quadratics for $maxiter = 50$ and different combinations of $n$ and $N$.
+The case SLiSeS-UNI with $\gamma_{min} = \gamma_{max} =1 $ is not shown in the graphs as it is quite the same as $ \gamma_k =1; $ i.e SLiSeS-UNI with $ d_k =-g_k $.} We also note that for any combination of $n$ and $N$, the SpectralLS-Full method requires a much higher number of function evaluations, so it is not competitive.